w3c/wcag3/guidelines/groups/interactive-components/control-information.md

 ---
 children:
-  - control-contrast
+  - interactive-element-contrast-sufficient
-  - control-importance
+  - interactive-element-importance-indicated
-  - control-labels
+  - interactive-element-names-available
-  - control-updates
+  - changes-to-elements-notified
-  - distinguishable-controls
+  - interactive-elements-distinguishable
-  - field-constraints
+  - input-constraints-used
-  - input-labels
+  - input-labels-visible
-  - label-in-name
+  - label-included-in-programmatic-name
-  - name-role-value-state
+  - roles-values-states-properties-available
 ---

 Users have information about :term[interactive components] that is identifiable and usable visually and using :term[assistive technology].